Nasdaq fell into a death cross and the three major indexes were swallowed weekly | Anue Juheng- US stocks

 Analysts lowered their target prices for Intel on Friday, citing declining gross profit margins, a lack of free cash flow and “ridiculous” optimism in long-term forecasts.

 Deere, the world’s largest manufacturer of agricultural machinery (DE-US) fell 3.00% to 369.10 per share Dollar.The company announced its financial report for the first quarter of the 2022 fiscal year before the market on Friday.
-Despite the impact of the supply chain and the epidemic, which led to rising production costs, Deere still delivered a dazzling report card, and was optimistic about the strong demand for agricultural machinery in the future, and raised its annual profit.
+Despite the impact of the supply chain and the epidemic, which led to rising production costs, Deere still delivered a dazzling report card, and was optimistic regarding the strong demand for agricultural machinery in the future, and raised its annual profit.
 It is expected to reach 6.7-7.1 billionDollar

 U.S. conglomerate giant Bizarre (GE-US) fell 5.92% to 92.69 per share Dollar, the worst single-day performance in three weeks.
 The company warned that supply chain bottlenecks, labor shortages and material inflation will weigh on its business, challenges that will continue until at least the middle of the year.